A fan’s guide – the club from early doors to today

 In May 2015, the unthinkable nearly happened.
 Almost a century after joining the league, after decades of appearing on pools coupons across the UK and 19 years in Scotland’s lowest tier, Montrose FC came within 45 minutes of dropping out altogether.

-Having finished bottom of League Two, ten points below perennial wooden spoonists East Stirling, Montrose faced Highland League champions Brora Rangers in the newly instigated two-leg play-off for a league place.
+Having finished bottom of League Two, ten points below perennial wooden spoonists East Stirlingshire, Montrose faced Highland League champions Brora Rangers in the newly instigated two-leg play-off for a league place.
 With the Gable Endies a goal down from the away game, the second leg drew over 2,000 to the club’s long-term home of Links Park, happy to see Montrose level the aggregate by half-time.

 Right after the re-start, Brora equalised, putting the Highlanders ahead over the two games.
 Disaster.
 Then, two minutes later, a red card reduced the visitors to ten men, and Montrose roared back.
 A goal from 100-cap Trinidad international Marvin Andrews, another a minute later from Garry Wood, and the Gable Endies had saved the day.